 If you have a large amount of cash available, you may not be too concerned about the cost of living in your preferred destination.
-Otherwise, it is advisable to pick an area that has a low cost of living, as this will benefit your bottom line.
+Otherwise, it is advisable to pick an area that has a low cost of living.
+This will benefit your bottom line.

 Whether you are used to buying a house overseas or trying it for the first time, it is always a safer option to hire professional services.
-You can choose an overseas real estate agent with experience in that location or work directly with a real estate company.
+You can choose an overseas real estate agent with experience in that location.
+Or you can work directly with a real estate company.

 It would help if you also considered hiring a lawyer to assist you with all legal matters.
-An attorney familiar with buying a house overseas can have quite an advantage for you and keep you from making a potentially bad investment.
+An attorney familiar with buying a house overseas can have quite an advantage for you.
+It will keep you from making a potentially bad investment.